Palm Inc. today unveiled its new Treo phone, the second of four models planned for this year, as the company taps growing demand for e-mail devices.

 Stark at Verizon Wireless said the new Treo will be priced similarly to the 700w model.

 Sprint Nextel Corp.
-(S) is also expected to sell the new Treo.
+(S:US) is also expected to sell the new Treo.
 A Sprint spokeswoman, Amy Schiska-Lombard, wouldn't comment.

 Palm shares fell 70 cents to $21.11 at 4 p.m. in Nasdaq Stock Market composite trading.
 The shares have risen 33 percent this year.